FinleyFraser/LawsforFS/Secret non law.md

 [19] No circumstances would justify this degree of dangerous and reckless operation of a vehicle except if MikeOutlaws life was in immediate risk and he was fleeing from this risk.

-[20] However, this court is fairly certain using context clues from Exhibit B that MikeOutlaws was not fleeing for his life, but was instead trying to get the "MADSEC" Security drivers "insurance" for a hit and run, no where near justifying his actions (He could have, and should have reported it to the police instead of chasing the "MADSEC" Security officer).
+[20] However, this court is fairly certain using context clues from Exhibit B that MikeOutlaws was not fleeing for his life, but was instead trying to get the "MADSEC" Security officers "insurance" for a hit and run, no where near justifying his actions (He could have, and should have reported it to the police instead of chasing the "MADSEC" Security officer).

 **PUBLIC MISCHIEF**